peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Returns:</b>

- `true`  if the objects are equal, otherwise,  `false` .
+ `true`  if the objects are equal; otherwise, false .

 ### Equals

     public sealed bool Equals(
         PeterO.Numbers.EDecimal other);

-Determines whether this object's mantissa and exponent are equal to those of another object.
+Determines whether this object's mantissa (significand) and exponent are equal to those of another object.

 <b>Parameters:</b>